yanir75/C-Weighted-Graphs/README.md

   For example the input: D 2 will delete the vertex number 2.

 4. Shortest path, upon receiving the letter S followed by a pair of vertices, will return the shortest path from the first vertex to the second one.
   For example the input: S 2 0 will return the shortest path from vertex 2 to 0.
-  We used dijikstra's algorithm.
+  We used Dijikstra's algorithm.[Explenation on Dijikstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)

 5. TSP, upon receiving the letter T followed by a number of vertices and the vertices we will return the shortest path that goes through all the given vertices.
   For example the input: T 3 0 2 5 will return the shortest path that goes through 0 2 5.